rackerlabs/support-how-to/content/rackspace-email/rename-a-rackspace-email-mailbox.md

     <img src="{% asset_path rackspace-email/rename-a-rackspace-email-address/success-message.png %}" />

-You have successfully renamed a Rackspace Email mailbox!
+You have successfully renamed a Rackspace Email address!

 ### Update devices to connect to the renamed email address